bridieotoole/codewords/week_07/readme.md

 ## Week 7

-~ reviewed our learninngs from the semester so far
+~ reviewed our learninngs from the semester so far, from weeks 1-6

 ~ discussed the SKO submission for wk 13 and checked out the syllabus